effektif/user-docs/docs/examples/ship-product-from-warehouse.rst

 * add information to *The Pick stock items* task, e.g. by scanning bar codes to record the picked items’ serial numbers
 * make the *Inspect packing quality* task optional or randomised..

-In this process, transport runs on a fixed schedule: trucks are loaded with parcels for multiple orders.
+In this process, transport runs on a fixed schedule: warehouse staff load parcels for multiple orders onto trucks.
 A different shipping process could arrange individual transport (e.g. by courier) for each order.